MASSHUU12/program-runner/README.md

 # Program Runner

-Program Runner is a CLI tool written in .NET 7 (C#) that allows users to run multiple programs or commands at once.
+Program Runner is a CLI tool written in C# that allows users to run multiple programs or commands at once.

 The tool reads a list of programs/commands from a JSON file and executes them in parallel.

 ## Table of Contents